tessgi/TessGiWebsite/content/pages/data-analysis/community.md

 ## ExoFOP Repository
 [ExoFOP](https://exofop.ipac.caltech.edu/) is a web-based service developed and operated by the [NASA Exoplanet Science Institute (NExScI)](http://nexsci.caltech.edu) originally for the Kepler and K2 Follow-Up Observation Programs.
 ExoFOP plays a key role in coordinating TESS Follow-Up Observing Program (TFOP) activities and hosting observations and tools.
 ExoFOP is a 'sand-box' for the community to share data and information regarding follow-up observations to help facilitate the efficient and effective use of community telescope resources.
 ExoFOP is connected to and integrated with the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu).

 ExoFOP hosts a dedicated page for TESS, [ExoFOP-TESS](https://exofop.ipac.caltech.edu/tess/), with a format similar to the Kepler/K2 pages.
-[ExoFOP-TESS](https://exofop.ipac.caltech.edu/tess/) contains overview pages for each of the 10.8 million stars in the TESS Candidate Target list.
+[ExoFOP-TESS](https://exofop.ipac.caltech.edu/tess/) contains overview pages for everything in TIC V8 (~1.7 billion targets).

 ExoFOP-TESS includes:

 * Summaries of TESS-observed targets
+* TOI/CTOI lists with candidate planet parameters
 * Overviews of individual targets
 * Summaries of observations
 * Observing notes